DataDog/hiring-engineers/answers.md

 I created the environment for this exercise by spinning up a Centos 7 VM in a virutal machine on a local hypervisor.
 I installed the Datadog agent for Centos and verified it was operational (see agent_status_before_MongoDB.txt in this branch).

-I also configured my default API key, listed at https://app.datadoghq.com/account/settings#api in **datadog.yaml**, the yaml file for the Datadog agent.
+I configured my default API key, listed at https://app.datadoghq.com/account/settings#api in **datadog.yaml**, the yaml file for the Datadog agent.

     api_key: 584df05c35575f36e17d3543d00c341d